-In 2021 the NEBS Board and Pension Committee elected to change the Custodial Service Provider (the firm which processes our pension payments and transfers funds between accounts as directed) from RBC Investment and Trust Services to Canadian Western Trust.
-This relationship has proven successful, and we are satisfied with the improved levels of service over the previous custodian.
 Lori Satov is the NEBS investment manager with the firm Connor, Clark & Lunn.
-Lori keeps the CEO, Pension Committee and Board aware of the markets on a monthly and quarterly basis as well as presenting on our investment returns at each Pension Committee meeting.
-The NEBS investment fund also includes a real estate asset class managed by Bentall GreenOak.
+Lori keeps the CEO, Pension Committee and Board aware of the markets on a monthly and quarterly basis, as well as presenting on our investment returns at each Pension Committee meeting.
+The NEBS Investment Fund also includes a Real Estate asset class managed by BentallGreenOak.
+In April of 2023 the Pension Committee made the strategic decision to allocate 10% of the fund into Infrastructure.
+This additional asset class typically hedges risk over the long run as a stable, increasing asset class.

-The Pension Committee also reviewed reports prepared by our pension consultants on the performance of our investment manager compared to other managers and the performance objectives as set out in our Statement of Investment Policy.
-The strong returns achieved in the investment fund this year, despite the challenges in the markets throughout the year, shows the investment strategies of the Pension Committee and the investment managers are working the way they should.
+The Pension Committee also engages a third-party investment consultant, Julianna Spiropoulos from TELUS Health, to monitor the investments and report on the performance of our investment managers.
+Julianna regularly compares our managers to other managers and the performance objectives as set out in our Statement of Investment Policy.
+The strong returns achieved in the Investment Fund this year, despite the challenges in the markets throughout the year, shows the investment strategies of the Pension Committee and the investment managers are working the way they should.

 At each meeting, the Pension Committee also reviewed reports on the Plan's operations and dealt with several Employer Member and individual Plan Member matters.